Screen ALL pregnant women for gestational diabetes and high risk women earlier

 We have a main page which shares the complications of gestational diabetes.
 You can read this information here.

-- Abby's story is a heartbreaking story of gestational diabetes not being diagnosed and causing stillbirth.
-You can read her story here.
+- Abby’s story is a heartbreaking story of gestational diabetes not being diagnosed and causing stillbirth.
+Since launching this story another post GD mother got in touch wanting to share her similar story and so we have also added Charly’s story to this page.
+You can read their stories here.

-- Ceira's story shows a story of undiagnosed versus diagnosed gestational diabetes with her 2 pregnancies.
-You can read her story here.
+- Ceira’s story shows a story of undiagnosed versus diagnosed gestational diabetes with her 2 pregnancies.
+You can read Ceira’s story here.

-- Sophie's story shows what can happen when gestational diabetes is diagnosed late, causing excessive growth of baby and shoulder dystocia during delivery.
-You can read Sophie's story here.
+- Sophie’s story shows what can happen when gestational diabetes is diagnosed late, causing excessive growth of baby and shoulder dystocia during delivery.
+We have recently been able to add Sophie’s next birth story to this page and so you can compare the differences and see the outcome.
+You can read Sophie’s story here.

 Screen ALL pregnant women for gestational diabetes and those at higher risk earlier.
 Don’t let any more mother’s suffer the consequences of undiagnosed gestational diabetes!